 Stainless steel construction and an LCD display make this a multi-cooker Amazon

 This COSORI air fryer oven is an incredibly versatile pick, offering 12 cooking modes and a capacity that allows for preparing a chicken rotisserie-style using the included accessories.
+The 32-quart capacity can handle six slices of toast, a 13-inch pizza, or an entire chicken.
 It can function as a dehydrator, toaster, fryer, and countertop oven thanks to its 1,800 watts of power and spacious interior.
+You can choose between four different colors to best match the rest of your kitchen appliances.

 Best air fryer with smart controls: COSORI Smart WiFi Air Fryer